 - Faculty.
 Companies should only engage faculty that have the proper qualifications and expertise to conduct the training or education.
 This may include Health Care Professionals or qualified Company employees (including field sales staff) who have the technical expertise and experience necessary to perform the training. - Attendees.
 Health Care Professionals must have a legitimate need to attend a Company-conducted training or education program (for example, the need to obtain technical instruction on how to use a new Medical Technology). - Travel & Lodging.
-See Section VI of the Code for more information on providing travel and lodging to Health Care Professionals to attend a Company-conducted training or education program. - Meals & Refreshments.
-See Section VII of the Code for information on providing meals and refreshments to Health Care Professionals attending a Company-conducted training or education program.
+See Section VI of the Code for more information on providing travel and lodging to Health Care Professionals to attend a Company-conducted training or education program.

-See Section II of the AdvaMed Code for guidelines on engaging Health Care Professionals to provide consulting services on behalf of a Company, such as serving as faculty at a Company-conducted training and education program.
+See Section II of the AdvaMed Code for guidelines on engaging Health Care Professionals to provide consulting services on behalf of a Company, such as serving as faculty at a Companyconducted training and education program.